Latte Tags

 <ul> <li>Hello</li> </ul>

-The tag can also be written as n:attribute:
+The tag can also be written as an n:attribute.

 {syntax}

-Latte tags do not have to be enclosed in single curly braces only.
+Latte tags don't have to be enclosed only in single curly braces.
 You can choose another separator, even at runtime.
-This is done by {syntax…}, where the parameter can be:
+This is done using {syntax …}, where the parameter can be:

 • double: {{...}}